neur-on-ai/fastalign-wrapper/README.md

 - Python class `FastAligner` for easy access to fast_align
 - Automatically compiles `fast_align` during install using `CMake`
-- Uses `subprocess` internally and returns alignments as strings
+- Uses `subprocess` internally and returns alignments in a defined structure

 ---